diaghilev/course-dbt/greenery/analyses/week3.md

 ### Conversion Rates

-What is our overall conversion rate? **62.45** **Conversion rate is defined as sessions with a checkout divided by all sessions.**
+What is our overall conversion rate? **62.45**

+**Conversion rate definition: sessions with a checkout / all sessions.**

 ```
 SELECT
     SUM(has_converted)/COUNT(has_converted)*100 AS overall_conversation_rate
 FROM DEV_DB.DBT_HI.FACT_SESSIONS
 ```
-What is our conversion rate by product? **Conversion rate is now in the dim_product table.**
+What is our conversion rate by product?

+**Conversion rate is in the dim_product table.**

 Theoretically, Why might certain products be converting at higher/lower rates than others?
-- **Strength of product's value prop as expressed on the page (such as "product requires minimal upkeep").**
+- **Strength of product's value prop as expressed on the page.** (such as "product requires minimal upkeep")
 - **Presence of social proof via reviews or photos featuring product in a customer's home.**
-- **Alignment between the type of user brought to the page and the product's relevance to that user (such as a city dweller being directed to products that require a large plot of land).**
+- **Alignment between the type of user brought to the page and the product's relevance to that user** (such as a city dweller directed to products that require a large plot of land)

 ### Macros

-**Added jinja to int_sessions_agg model to automatically generate columns for event types rather than hard coding them.**
+**Auto generated columns for event types rather than hard coding them.**

 ```
 {{